LucasWilsonGit/cppref/README.md

 ## Contributing

-Feel free to fork or make pull requests, within the terms of the license.
+Feel free to fork, I am somewhat unlikely to frequently update this unless cppreference changes and the web scraping breaks.
+Do open issues if you find pages on the site which cannot be picked up in the tool.
+Note that some such as operator[] may instead be operator_at, e.g. `vector::operator_at`